tbressler/waterrower-core/README.md

 ### Subscribe to values

-The core of the WaterRower library are the subscription.
 You can subscribe to the different values of the WaterRower Performance Monitor.
 There is a subscription for every signal available.

 A simple example: